Learn how to smoke a whole chicken on a Traeger pellet grill, and why it is an easy, great way to smoke a whole chicken.

 You’ll want to monitor the internal temperature of both the chicken breast AND chicken thigh for doneness.

-Your Traeger smoked whole chicken is ready to eat when the breast meat hits an internal temperature of 165°F and the thigh meat hits 175°F on your instant read thermometer.
+Your chicken is finished cooking when the breast meat hits an internal temperature of 165°F and the thigh meat hits 175°F on your instant read thermometer.

 If you don’t yet own an instant read thermometer, it’s going to be hard to really know exactly when that chicken is done cooking on the pellet grill.

-One of our go-to and very affordable favorites is this waterproof model made by Kuluner.
+One of our go-to and very affordable favorites is this one from ThermoPro.

 If you prefer a leave-in thermometer you can just monitor from your phone while visiting with guests or doing other stuff, then check out our newest favorite, the MEATER leave in thermometer.

-It’s got a great free app that is constantly being updated and even has an algorithm to predict how much longer your type of meat will take to cook based on cooking temperature, target temperature, and current internal temperature.
+The free app is constantly being updated and even has an algorithm to predict how much longer your type of meat will take to cook based on cooking temperature, target temperature, and current internal temperature.

 It’s like a GPS for your meat!